tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/google_cloud_docker.md

 ```
 {{% /codeblock %}}

 This code will tell GCSFuse to syncronize your new directory within the path with your bucket and allow your container to access it.
-After this you just have to store any output produced in your environment in this new directory that you just created in your instance a few moments ago (Referred in the previous codeblock as "new_dir") and it will be inmediatly available to you in your GCS bucket.
+After this you just have to store any output produced in your environment in this new directory that you just created in your instance a few moments ago (Referred in the previous codeblock as "new_dir") and it will be immediatly available to you in your GCS bucket.

 {{% tip %}}